-The Postal Service has been overturned or reversed in some cases because of not consistently and equitably
+The Postal Service has been overturned or reversed in some cases because of not consistently and equitably weighing the misconduct against mitigating factors and the character of the employee."

 3While the Postal Service calls USPS Handbook EL-921 a 'handbook,' and while it is included in USPS Publication 223's identified 'handbooks,' the Employer often contended at arbitration that it was not a recognized 'handbook' within the context of Article 19.
 Most notably, USPS Handbook EL-921 now contains this most interesting disclaimer: